 We design, develop, manufacture and market thousands of products which we sell to over 200,000 customers.
-We emphasize a broad and balanced product portfolio, in the applications and regional markets we serve.
-Our major customers include Apple, Bosch, Continental, HP, Huawei, Mobileye, Samsung, SpaceX, Tesla and Vitesco.
-In addition, our broad portfolio including dedicated Automotive ICs; Discrete and Power Transistors; Analog, Industrial and Power Conversion ICs; General Purpose Microcontrollers and Microprocessors, Connected Security products and EEPROMs; MEMS and Optical Sensing solutions; and ASICs based on ST proprietary technologies helps foster closer, strategic relationships with customers.
+We emphasize a broad and balanced product portfolio, in the applications and regional markets we serve, which helps foster closer, strategic relationships with customers.
+Our major customers include Apple, Bosch, Continental, HP, Huawei, Hyundai Motor, Mobileye, Samsung, SpaceX and Tesla.
 This broad product breadth provides opportunities to enable application solutions and to supply such customers' requirements for all their product and technology needs.
 We also sell our products through our distribution channel.